 Climate change is an immediate concern in the management of rare plant species.
 Previous evaluations of Colorado's individual rare plant species vulnerability to changing climatic conditions have largely concluded that virtually all are highly vulnerable (CPW 2015, CNHP 2015).
 These vulnerability assessments were produced using generalized techniques that were not able to assess more detailed species-specific information.
-Unquestionably conditions are changing, and it would be expedient to generate models of species distribution under future conditions.
+Conditions are changing, and it would be expedient to generate models of species distribution under future conditions.
 Maxent includes options for using projected future climate data that can be used to investigate the effects of changing climate on species distributions.
-A test of the procedure for making a projected model was completed for Draba smithii (Appendix D).
+A test of the procedure for making a projected model was completed for Draba smithii and used to evaluate five additional species (Appendix D).